 The Hetty is sold with Numatic’s AS1 Combo kit of accessories.
 This includes an array of tools, including an upholstery nozzle, 2.2 metre hose, dusting brush and crevice tool.
 Two extension tubes are also included.

 A bonus is that the Hetty comes with an extra adaptor for tools.
-If you’re working in a cramped space, you can remove the steel tube that tools usually attach to so you less restricted.
+If you’re working in a cramped space, you can remove the steel tube that tools usually attach.

 Frequently Asked Questions